Ron Lieber: Career

 In 2002, Lieber joined The Wall Street Journal.
 He was hired by Felsenthal as a founding member of the Personal Journal team.
 He wrote the "Green Thumb" managing-your-money column until he left in 2007.

 Lieber helped start FiLife in 2007 as the managing editor.
 FiLife, a joint venture of Dow Jones and IAC, was a personal finance website aimed at younger readers.
 Lieber said the name was "a semi-mashup of Financial Life and High Life."

 Lieber left FiLife in 2008 to join The New York Times as a financial columnist.
 He writes the "Your Money" column, which earned him three Gerald Loeb awards.

+In 2023, Lieber introduced an online course on merit aid.

 Personal life

 Lieber is married to Jodi Kantor, a Pulitzer Prize-winning journalist for The New York Times.
 They live in Brooklyn with their two daughters.